Article

 The AI Act is the first specific legislation on artificial intelligence and applies to suppliers, users, importers and distributors of AI systems positioned or used in the EU, regardless of their registered office.
 This legislation sets out different rules and obligations based on the AI systems level of risk, with the aim of protecting citizens’ health, safety and fundamental rights, while promoting environmental sustainability and social responsibility.

-Risk Levels and Obligations
+Risk levels and obligations

 Unacceptable risk AI systems posing an unacceptable risk to health, safety or fundamental rights are prohibited.
 Some examples of such systems include emotional recognition in the workplace or social credit rating systems.